-One of the main mistake I find with organizations and individual bloggers are that they do not take the time to hardening the server/application environment and to setup a maintenance schedule.
+One of the main mistakes I find with organizations and individual bloggers is that they do not take the time to harden the server/application environment and to set up a maintenance schedule.

 There are a few things you need to do before you start creating your content.

 hardening is the process of securing a system by reducing the chances of vulnerability, it’s more likely with a larger WordPress system with many functions; in principle, the fewer functionalities in a single-function system is more secure than a multipurpose one.

 WordPress is an open-source project which means that with every update the details of the changes made to the source code are made public if there were security fixes then someone with malicious intent can use this information to attack any site that has not been upgraded.